brandonkboswell/weekly-review/README.md

 https://youtu.be/U2MLHcaCbl4

 ## Installation
-Until this plugin is available directly within Obsidian you have to manually install it.
-For instructions on how to manually install Obsidian plugins check out this video:
+This plugin is now available directly within Obsidina.
+If for some reason you need to manually install it, you can follow the instructions in the video below:

 [![How to Manually Install an Obsidian Plugin](https://img.youtube.com/vi/ffGfVBLDI_0/0.jpg)](https://www.youtube.com/watch?v=ffGfVBLDI_0)